Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

 After this I copied the code snippets in this public repository, and explained the actual small pieces of the commits int he commit comment section.

  - **Set up**:
-    - I use local IDe for create a project, I installed the Git locally and synchronized my local IDE with a local git.
+    - I use local IDE to create a project, I installed the Git locally and synchronized my local IDE with a local git.
 I use IntelliJ Pycharm for the front end development with its helpful built in deployment tools.
       After I created a Git and GitHub repository, I could start to work and I could test my features locally.
       I could see my changes locally by open my index.html file with a View/Open browser menu option in my local IDE.
       Here I could choose the required browser which I want to use.
 (Chrome, Mozzila, etc.)